-The UK sales teams have undergone customer engagement training which is delivered in two stages, two months apart, to enable our colleagues to use their new skills and review them at the second session.
+What training sessions did you organise?
+The UK sales teams have undergone customer engagement training which engagement training which is delivered in two stages, two months apart, to enable our colleagues to use their new skills and review them at the second session.